Woman critically injured, good Samaritan stabbed in Worcester restaurant attack

 Allan Corson Jr., who tried to break up the fight, suffered a stab wound as well, according to his father, who said his son was slashed in the back.

-“We just started hearing a scream and screaming from a lady,” Allan Corson said.
-“Sort of, ‘help me help me,’and my son jumped up and he ran out with a couple other gentlemen and he was the first one to make the tackle.”
+“We just started hearing a scream and screaming from a lady,” Corson said.
+“Sort of, ‘Help me help me,’ and my son jumped up and he ran out with a couple other gentlemen and he was the first one to make the tackle.”

 Corson Jr. is expected to be OK.